Syspad : Network paths on your Fingertips

-In corporate or IT environment we regularly deal with shared path when it comes to transferring files or taking backups or sharing data between team and Most of my team members had hated on thing : Remembering the share path which takes lot of remembrance specially if your computers are have naming conventions like columns rows and grid.
+In an IT environment, we regularly deal with shared paths when it comes to transferring files or taking backups or sharing data between the team.
+Most of my team members had hated one thing— Remembering the share path which takes a lot of remembrances especially if your computers are have naming conventions like columns rows and grid.

-The other option is to map them in My computer as network drive but then its like opens invitation to go and see to anybody who access my computer.
-So we manage in mails or notepad or even on scratch pad.
+The other option is to map them on My computer as a network drive but then it’s like an opens invitation to anybody who accesses my computer.
+So we manage in mails or notepad or even on a scratchpad.

-Syspad is small but pretty efficient solution if we face similar problems.
-Its lets you manage folders and files and even network path with a name which you can remember so instead of having \\xyzserver\\xyz123backuparea\u348976 you can just have xyzproject has tag name to remember.
+Syspad is a small but pretty efficient solution if we face similar problems.
+It lets you manage folders and files and even network path with a name which you can remember so instead of having \\xyzserver\\xyz123backuparea\u348976 you can just have xyzproject has tag name to remember.

-Syspad comes along with a scratch pad which is like multiple notepads and folder pad which is the hero of this software.
-As soon as you launch the program, Syspad just sits on your notification area / system tray ( Its pretty silent, so just don’t wait for something happen), just look for this icon and make a right click:
+Syspad comes along with a scratchpad which is like multiple notepads and folder pad which is the hero of this software.
+As soon as you launch the program, Syspad just sits on your notification area or system tray (It’s pretty silent, so just don’t wait for something happen), just look for this icon and make a right-click:

 I am the author of this particular piece of software.